diegaso-xhc/Systems_analysis_toolbox/README.md

 ## Overview of the repostitory
 <div align="justify">
 Simulating systems response is crucial to understand them and to develop suitable controllers depending on application requirements.
-For instance in 5-axis CNCs, the control parameters used for each one of their axes could have a considerable impact on the overall manufacturing resolution.
-In certain robotics applications, controllers need to operate with high precision.
+For instance in 5-axis CNCs, the control parameters used for each one of their axes could have a considerable impact on the overall manufacturing accuracy.
+Likewise, in certain robotics applications, controllers need to operate with high precision.
 <br />
 <br />
 Several high performance platforms (e.g. Matlab) offer a control systems toolbox which can be used reliably to model and control systems.
 Nevertheless, these toolboxes tend to be built on proprietary functions, which can't be customized depending on user needs.
 This repository is intended to provide an open source platform with similar functionalities for representing systems responses and understanding what controllers are suitable for them.
-Additionally, thanks to its versatility and structure, this repository can be used for teaching purposes, helping students understand the magice happening behing control toolboxes.
+Additionally, thanks to its versatility and structure, this repository can be used for teaching purposes, helping students understand the magic happening behing control toolboxes.
 <br />
 <br />
 This toolbox was used on for the development of the <a href="https://www.sciencedirect.com/science/article/pii/S2212827117302305">scientific article</a>, which shows an approach to reduce inaccuracies on five-axis CNCs.